-well-made call sheet is the difference between a successful shoot, or production hell.
+well-made call sheet is the difference between a successful shoot and production hell.
 And the quality of the call sheet comes down to the quality of the call sheet template.
-Mistakes can easily snowball and lead to major confusions, and eventual delays.
+Mistakes can easily snowball and lead to major confusion, and eventual delays.

 In this all-inclusive callsheet guide, we’ll not only provide a callsheet template, but we’ll arm you with time-tested call sheet best practices so you can avoid making so many frustratingly common mistakes.
 By the end of the post, you’ll be ready to create professional callsheets with ease.

 1st AD, Alex Stein, breaks down the anatomy of a call sheet

 Elements on a Call Sheet

 Before jumping into our step-by-step guide, let’s watch 1st AD Alex Stein go through the Anatomy of a Call Sheet Template.

 Call sheets are jam-packed with data vital to your production.
 So let’s take it from the top in a quick call sheet example run-down.

 Atop the call sheet, certain key crew members may have their phone numbers visible to answer questions and trouble-shoot.

 This list can include anyone, but it almost always includes the First Assistant Director (1st AD), Second Assistant Director (2nd AD), and Unit Production Manager (UPM).

 Production Title and General Crew Call